 Call a green pest control service.
 Certain pest control companies specialize in green solutions to your pest problems.
 Green pest companies will assess and eliminate pest problems using natural pesticides and kid/animal-safe products.

 Like other insects, wasps’ relationship with man is a bit of a paradox.
 They are extremely beneficial as a means of pest control, as they prey on pesky insects, but can be a threat to humans.
 Wasp control should be employed when wasp nests are near a human-inhabited structure and is best done by professionals.

 More About Wasps

 Wasps are an amazing insect.
 They are also a formidable pest.
-A wasp nest or wasp infestation should not be taken littley, especially if children or allergic people are within stinging distance.
-Learn more about wasps below:
+A wasp nest or wasp infestation should be taken seriously, especially if children or allergic people are within stinging distance.

 The Wasp’s Circle of Life

 After mating, the queen will hibernate through the winter and lay her brood in the spring in a new nest.
 In this walnut-sized nest, the queen will fertilize her eggs with stored sperm.
 Until enough sterile female workers exist in the colony, the queen wasp will care for her young.
 By the end of the summer the queen runs out of sperm to fertilize eggs, so male drones fly out of the nest in search of new mates.
 The newly fertilized queen wasps find a hibernation spot (usually under loose bark, in rotted logs, or in other small crevices), leave the nest, and the rest of the colony, now grown to around 5,000 individuals, dies by the time winter begins.

 Wasps are considered beneficial to humans – particularly gardeners – as the prey on nearly every variety of insect pest.
 Acting as natural pest control, wasps will either eat or use insects as their parasitic host for feeding young.
 In fact, some farmers will actually use wasp colonies as a means of protection for their crops.